- Instructor(s): Walsh, Peter

 Train under the direction of quality instructors (ACF Chef of the Year).

-Culinary Arts is designed to give students a basic but diverse experience in today’s food service establishments and is a program for adults looking for a career change or a fresh start in the restaurant industry.
-The training will involve hands-on experience in the kitchen.
+Training will involve hands-on experience in the kitchen.
 The focus will be on basic fundamentals of the industry along with building knowledge of the fashionable trends in the culinary industry.
 The focus in the kitchen will be on product and equipment identification, kitchen math, sanitation, knife skills, baking principles, inventory and purchasing, and basic cooking skills in-line with American Culinary Federation guidelines.
 The program features state-of-the-art kitchen facilities, award-winning culinary instructors and small class size/personal attention.

 In the classroom, students will learn computer skills, workforce job skills and résumé writing.
 Upon graduation from the program, students will be able to fill positions at entry level and mid-entry levels.
 They will learn the team player philosophy and be comfortable and confident in acquiring a job.